Skip to main content

 Securing Terraform and You Part 2 -- Trivy by AquaSecurity

 9/20: The open source version of Terraform is now OpenTofu This comes as the 3rd tool in a long line of tools I am using to make Terraform (OpenTofu) code consistent.
 I went back to the Styra Academy courses for OPA Policy Writing.
 I am a very "Just show me the general idea, and I can probably figure it out", and I am reasonable enough to say that it didn't work this time, and I had to take the slow road.
 Good start; Trivy told us where it installed; trivy info installed /usr/local/bin/trivy /Users/morganza/Library/Caches/trivy the homebrew package had an outdated version, so I had to install v.
 0.40.0 myself and link it to the previously installed 0.18.0 I believe -- See the GitHub discussion here .
-Unfortunately, we are now back to rego, but fortunately, Trivy works as intended when you run it locally with the following command; trivy conf --policy . --namespaces morganza .
-There was an odd combination of YAML with a bit of rego involved for tfsec -- can we do th
+We are now back to rego, but fortunately, Trivy works as intended when you run it locally with the following command; trivy conf --policy . --namespaces morganza .
+There was an odd combination of YAML with a bit of rego involved for tfsec -- can we do that here?
+It got

 Omni 2 12 Megapixel HN-8899